 Zhang et al[15] used yet another adaptation of the system based on the lung segments involved, assigning a score based on the percentage of ground glass opacities (GGOs) and consolidation, with a possible range from 0 to 36.

-The study from Liu et al[17], analyzing the CT of discharged patients, focused the score on non-GGO lesions, since extended GGO areas were defined as a basic manifestation of convalescence, which could lead to an overestimation of the CT score.
+The study from Liu et al[17], analyzing the CT of discharged patients, focused the score on non-GGO lesions since extended GGO areas were defined as a basic manifestation of convalescence, which could lead to an overestimation of the CT score.

 Other authors, considering the limited accuracy and sensitivity of the semi-quantitative score based mainly on visual evaluation, proposed evaluating dynamic evolution by quantitative techniques.